Bangor International Airport

 VFR

-Bangor International Airport is currently reporting visual flight rules (VFR) conditions with overcast skies at 4,800 feet and 10 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Bangor International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 25,000 feet and 10 SM visibility.

 Wind Analysis